Samsonroyal/Samsonroyal/README.md

 A Software Engineer and Entreprenuer

-A contributor to open-source software in the Open Source Community Africa Kampala Chapter, [OSCA-Kla](https://oscakampala.org/).
+A contributor to open-source software

 A graduate of Meltwater Entrepreneurial School of Technology [MEST](https:meltwater.org) Class of 2024. 🏅